Sichii/Chaos-Server/docs/articles/WorldOptions.md

 ### AislingAssailIntervalMs

 All creatures have an AssailInterval.
 AssailInterval is essentially the cooldown in milliseconds for skills marked as assails.
-This value is modified by the
-AtkSpeedPct attribute and can be modified to be 3x faster or slower than the base value.
+This value is modified by the AtkSpeedPct attribute and can be modified to be up to 5x faster or slower than the base value.
+AtkSpeedPct will also scale the animation speed of the assail.
 This property sets the base interval for all aislings.

 > [!TIP]
-> A good starting value is 1500
+> A good starting value is 1000-1500

 ### DropRange